Aashishsharma/Learnings/Auth/Passport.md

   passport,
-  // this is the getUserByEMail func used in initialize method, get this data from DB email => users.find(user => user.email === email), id => users.find(user => user.id === id)
+  // this is the getUserByEMail func used in initialize method, get this data from DB email => users.find(user => user.email === email),
+  // this is getuserbyId to deserialize user, val should come from DB? id => users.find(user => user.id === id)
 )